raywood1/RWs_Latest_Blogger/_posts/2010-09-23-notes_from__philosophical_reflections_on_disability.md

 ---
 layout: post
-title: "Notes from "Philosophical Reflections on Disability""
+title: "Notes from 'Philosophical Reflections on Disability'"
 date: 2010-09-23
 ---